 1 1/2 cups water or vegetable broth

-Add in the kidney beans (do not drain) and the tomatoes, including the liquid from each.
+Add in the kidney beans and the tomatoes, including the liquid from each (do not drain them).
 Give it all a quick stir to combine everything together well.

 Allow this to cook for a few more minutes, then add the rice and the water or vegetable broth.

-Cover the skillet and allow cook for about 30 to 35 minutes, or until the rice is done and most of the liquid has been absorbed.
+Cover the skillet and allow to cook for about 30 to 35 minutes, or until the rice is done and most of the liquid has been absorbed.
 Throughout the cooking time, stir the rice occasionally to make sure it doesn't stick to the bottom of the pan.